Keeping a Forklift's Center of Gravity Within the Stability Triangle

-Simply put, a forklift has a three-point suspension system.
-It is found over the two front load wheels, as well as the back mid-point between the rear wheels.
-When imaginary lines are drawn to connect them, this is known as the stability triangle.
-The operator must ensure that the center of gravity of his combined forklift and load remains within the stability triangle to guard against tipping over.
+A forklift has a three-point suspension system.
+The points are found over both of the two load (front) wheels and midway between the rear wheels.
+When imaginary lines are drawn to connect them, what's known as the stability triangle is formed.
+The operator must ensure that the center of gravity of the combined forklift and load remains within the stability triangle to guard against tipping over.

 Let’s start by looking at the center of gravity of the load, which is known as the load center.
-In a uniform load, such as palletized goods or a bale of material, this can be more readily determined.
-Take a uniform load on a 48-inch long pallet.
-Then the load center is at 24 inches, which is a common load center for many smaller capacity lift trucks.
+For a uniform load, such as palletized goods or a bale of material, this can be easily determined.
+For example, for a uniform load on a 48-inch-long pallet, the load center is at 24 inches, which is a common load center for many smaller-capacity forklifts.

-When a load is uncentered, however, such as perhaps an engine or other non-symmetrical items, then care must be taken to estimate the center of gravity.
-Likewise, a large load may have a load center much further out than 24 inches.
-The data plate located on your lift truck will tell you what your maximum lifting capacity is, given a stated load center.
-If your load center is further out than the load center for maximum lift capacity for your forklift, then your maximum lifting capacity is reduced, potentially dramatically.
+When a load is uncentered, however, such as with an engine or another non-symmetrical item, care must be taken to estimate the center of gravity.
+Likewise, a large load may have a load center much farther out than 24 inches.
+The data plate located on your lift truck will tell you what your maximum lifting capacity is given a stated load center and load height.
+If your load center is farther out than the load center for maximum lift capacity for your forklift, then your maximum lifting capacity is reduced, potentially dramatically.

-When working, stability can be best maintained by keeping loads low to the ground, and traveling with caution when turning, stopping and starting.
+When working, stability can be best maintained by keeping loads low to the ground and traveling with caution when turning, stopping, and starting.
 Also, be sure to wear your seatbelt.

 One area of particular concern is on ramps, slopes, or otherwise uneven terrain.
 Never raise a load or turn on an uneven surface.
 In such cases, your center of gravity will quickly move outside of the stability triangle.